bjmnlx20/ranked-game-night/README.md

 # Ranked Leaderboard App

-New year's is better when you jostle for double scoop Ben & Jerry's.
+New year's is better when you game on.
 First iteration of a game night leaderboard app.

 Check it out: https://ranked-new-year.netlify.app/